TO REPORT AN EMERGENCY CALL 911

 How much time is required to be a volunteer?

-Every Monday evening is either a meeting or training for the fire department.
+Every Monday evening is either a business meeting or training (Fire or EMS) for the fire department.
 The evening starts at 6:30PM and is normally completed by 9:00PM, although people often hang around the station afterwards.
-Daytime training is available, generally on the last Monday of the month, for those that work second shift, or are otherwise unable to make the Monday evening training events.
+Daytime and weekend trainings are mixed in throughout the year to allow for those who can’t make a Monday evening training.
 The number of runs varies from week to week, and the organization would like to see each member making at least 15% of the runs every week.

 How long before I can make emergency runs?